lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 Row 2, 3 and 4 contains 4 missing values in 4 different attributes (1, 3, 4 and 5).
-Although result is a categorical variable, it will be left as a integer variable for EDA, then converted into a factor type
+Although result is a categorical variable, it will be left as a integer variable for EDA.

-# 1. Filling missing values with regression:
+# 1. Filling missing values:

-There are 4 missing values in the dataset.
-Our first task is to estimate them by means of regression analysis.
-Using the remaining full observations, find regression models, and estimate the values of the missing components.

 We should remove the missing data and explore the dataset.